kapoorlakshya/screen-recorder/README.md

 Once downloaded, add location of the `ffmpeg/bin` folder to `PATH` environment variable ([instructions](https://windowsloop.com/install-ffmpeg-windows-10/)).

-Alternatively, you can provide the location using `ScreenRecorder.ffmpeg_binary = '/path/to/binary'` in your project.
+Alternatively, you can point to the binary file using `ScreenRecorder.ffmpeg_binary = '/path/to/ffmpeg'` in your project.

 ##### 2. Install gem